zhiburt/tabled/README.md

 The library has a list of features.

 - `std`     - Used by default.
 If not its considered `no_std` with a limited set of functionality.
 - `derive`  - Used by default.
-A support for `Tabled` derive macro.
+Adds support for `Tabled` derive macro.
 - `ansi`    - A support for ANSI sequences.
 - `macros`  - A support for `row!`, `col!` macro.

 ## Formats

-You can convert some formats to a `Table` using an utility library.
+You can convert some formats to a `Table` using a utility library.

 ### `json` format